What is ROM memory? Types of ROM memory

 Flash memory

-Flash memory was invented by Fujio Masuoka at Toshiba in 1972.
-This memory is a type of EEPROM with high speed and large capacity.
-It works on NOR and NAND logic gates.
+Fujio Masuoka invented flash memory at Toshiba in 1972.
+This type of EEPROM has a large capacity and operates on NOR and NAND logic gates at high speed.

 Flash ROM